 At night, recovering patients should sleep on the back with pillows to elevate the head and upper body.
-During the day strenuous physical activities should be avoided, but patients should make time for walking, which will improve circulation, speed healing and help prevent the formation of blood clots.
+During the day, strenuous physical activities should be avoided, but patients should make time for walking.
+Walking will which will improve circulation, speed up the healing process, and help prevent the formation of blood clots.

 Male Breast Reduction FAQs

 Can Liposuction Completely Resolve Gynecomastia?

 It depends upon whether the excess volume in the breast area is caused by a growth of fat or glandular tissue.
 Hormones are most often responsible for excessive glandular volume, and in this case liposuction will not be as effective as excision, which involves cutting away this unwanted tissue.
 If you are overweight, there is a good chance that most of the breast volume is comprised of fat.
 Men who are thin or who have taken steroids usually need to undergo an excision procedure to restore a masculine profile.
 In some patients, using both liposuction and excision will be appropriate.

 Should The Surgeon Remove As Much Fat As Possible?